 - Completely eggless, dairy-free, nut-free, and without coconut.

 Make sure you go for the juiciest, reddest, good-quality strawberries you can find.
 We will be macerating them in sugar which enhances their flavor and sweetness.
 But since the emphasis of this strawberry tart is on those fresh berries, it always helps to start off with the best quality produce you can find.

 For the pastry cream filling, I find soy milk has the best taste.
 But you can also use oat milk (certified GF if needed) or almond milk.

-The apricot jam glazes the strawberries and give them a beautiful sheen.
-You can also use other light-flavored preserves or jellies such as apple jelly depending on what's convenient to you.
+The apricot jam glazes the strawberries and gives them a beautiful sheen.
+You can also use other light-flavored preserves or jellies such as apple jelly depending on what's convenient for you.

 You can swap out the plain flour for a gluten-free flour blend at a 1:1 ratio to make this vegan strawberry tart gluten-free.